MSP newbie? Keep reading. Ready to go? Check out your options here.

 Here’s about what each area is going to cost

-- Those on a tighter budget should be able to find places with average rents between $850 to $1,100 in neighborhoods like Lyndale, Elliot Park, Hawthorne, and Ventura Village.
+- Those on a tighter budget should be able to find places with average rents between $850 to $1,200 in neighborhoods like Cedar-Riverside, Elliot Park, Hawthorne, and Ventura Village.

-- Neighborhoods such as Lowry Hill, West Calhoun, University District, and Cedar-Riverside fall more in the middle, with average rents around $1,200 to $1,550 per month.
+- Neighborhoods such as Lowry Hill, West Calhoun, University District, and Lyndale fall more in the middle, with average rents around $1,200 to $1,550 per month.

-- And the pricier, more upscale areas like Loring Park, Downtown, the North Loop, and East Calhoun will run you between $1,600 to $2,250 average rent.
+- And the pricier, more upscale areas like Nicolette Island, Loring Park, Downtown, the North Loop, and East Calhoun will run you between $1,600 to $2,250 average rent.

-Before you go jumping to places where you can afford, let’s make sure the neighborhood suites your lifestyle.
+Before you go jumping to finding out your price range, let’s make sure the neighborhood suits your lifestyle.